Centre Street, Hong Kong: Side lanes

-Lanes off Centre Street include Ying Wa Terrace, Cheung On Lane, Yu Lok Lane, and David Lane (containing the Yu Kwan Yick chili sauce factory).
+Lanes off Centre Street include Ying Wa Terrace, Cheung On Lane, Yu Lok Lane, and David Lane (home of the Yu Kwan Yick chilli sauce factory).
 These lanes are only accessible to pedestrians, and contain stairs.

 Transport

-Traffic conditions vary with the area between High Street and Second Street blocked to vehicles.
+Traffic conditions vary along the length of the street, with the section between High Street and Second Street closed-off to vehicles.
 The uppermost part is two-way traffic to the stairs, and the lowermost part is one-way to Connaught Road West where vehicles can turn left or right.

-Green Mini Bus 12 has a terminus on the lower part of the street, and bus route 5S has a morning run starting from the lower part.
+Green Public Light Bus route 12 has a terminus on the lower part of the street, whilst bus route 5S has a morning run starting from there.

-A series of escalators run uphill in the Centre Street Market and the Sai Ying Pun Market buildings, taking pedestrians from First to Third Street.
+A series of escalators run uphill in the Centre Street Market and the Sai Ying Pun Market buildings, carrying pedestrians from First to Third Street.
 The Centre Street Escalator Link then takes pedestrians all the way to the top of the street to Bonham Road.
-Construction of the escalator cost $60,000,000 HKD.
+Construction of the escalator cost $60,000,000 HKD and it was officially opened in April 2013.

 Sai Ying Pun station opened on 29 March 2015, with a station entrance just behind the Centre Street Market.

 Constituency

-An electoral constituency in the Central and Western District Council is named after Centre Street, Centre Street Constituency.

-The boundaries of this electorate follow Eastern Street, Queen's Road West, Eastern Street, High Street, and Bonham Road.
+A former electoral constituency in the Central and Western District Council was named after Centre Street.
+Its boundaries followed Eastern Street, Queen's Road West, Eastern Street, High Street, and Bonham Road.
 The polling station was located in the Kau Yan Church and school in High Street.

-On 11 June 2006, a by-election elected Lee Chi Hang (李志恆), Sidney.
-The boundaries for the 2007 election will be extended to add on a block bounded by Des Voeux Road west, Centre Street, and Eastern Street.
-In 2006, the constituency had 6168 registered voters.
+On 11 June 2006, a by-election elected Sidney Lee Chi Hang (李志恆).
+The boundaries for the 2007 election were extended to include block bounded by Des Voeux Road West, Centre Street, and Eastern Street.
+In 2006, the constituency had 6,168 registered voters.